 In the US, this is tightly regulated by bodies such as the Food and Drug Administration (FDA), which has the authority to approve or reject a therapeutic antibody just like any other drug.
 As you can imagine, the cost of developing an FDA-approved therapeutic is much higher than an RUO antibody!

 Clinical Diagnostic Antibodies

 Positioned somewhere between RUO antibodies and therapeutic antibodies, diagnostic antibodies are used in a clinical setting on patient-derived samples.
 Here, they are an essential tool in standardized assays for the diagnosis of pathogenic infections, cancer, metabolic or immunological disorders, and many other medical conditions.
-Although some immunoassays, including IHC and ELISA, can incorporate either RUO or diagnostic use antibodies, clinical diagnostic use requires additional levels of verification and certification by a governing body such as Clinical Laboratory Improvement Amendments (CLIA).
-It is important to note that while an antibody may start out being marked as RUO, if it passes the necessary certification it may also be further developed as a diagnostic or therapeutic, the latter of which is often given a different "brand" name for marketing purposes, making them the preferred choice for research application.
+Although some immunoassays, including IHC and ELISA, can incorporate either RUO or diagnostic use antibodies, clinical diagnostic use requires additional levels of verification and certification by a governing body such as Clinical Laboratory Improvement Amendments (CLIA) in the US.

 Ultimately, the classification of an antibody is dependent on its method(s) of production, its intrinsic properties, and the applications it is suited to.
 All of these factors should be considered when choosing the best antibodies for your assays, and to meet your research and publication goals.